 What Is Hip Dysplasia?

-Hip dysplasia is a genetic disorder that occurs when the dog’s hip joint is not formed normally.
+Hip dysplasia is a genetic disorder that occurs when a dog’s hip joint is not formed normally.
 In dogs that have hip dysplasia, the socket of the hip joint fits loosely around the ball, and the ligaments that connect and support the joint are not as strong as they should be.

 All kinds of dogs can be affected by hip dysplasia, but it is most common in large dogs such as German Shepherds, Golden Retrievers, Bulldogs, and Saint Bernards.
-German Shepherds are at a particular risk for the disorder because they are highly active and because of inbreeding in the breed’s history.
+German Shepherds are at particular risk for the disorder because they are highly active and because of inbreeding in the breed’s history.

 The condition is hereditary, meaning that it is passed on through genetics.
 If it is present in your dog’s lineage, it’s more likely that your dog will eventually get the disorder as well.

-How to Minimize the Risk in German Shepherds
+How to Minimize Your Dog's Risk

 Responsible breeders will not breed dogs that are known to have the condition.
 You should be able to view certification based on x-rays from the Orthopedic Foundation for Animals or PennHip.
 Unfortunately, it is impossible to guarantee that your adopted dog will not develop the condition later.